 How can I keep my mentor and co-mentor coordinated for the successful completion of my PhD dissertation?

 The NIH mentor and UCL co-mentor will agree to serve in this capacity after a specific research plan is proposed and both endorse the merit and utility of such a project as a joint collaboration between labs.
 The research plan should outline what components of the project will be performed at each institution with a proposed timeline of effort.
 To enhance communication, regular telephone conference calls, skype meetings and/or routine emails (with copy to mentor, co-mentor, and student) should be established.
 Reciprocal visits should also be promoted.

 Is a stipend provided?

+Yes.
 A stipend is provided for the UCL-NIMH Program.
 The designated NIH institute will pay the stipend and health benefits for the student during their graduate training.
-A stipend paid by a Pre-doctoral Intramural Research Training Award (IRTA) is provided to students while at the NIH.
-The first year stipend for graduate students at the NIH is currently $32,000 for the academic year.
-Small increments are scheduled for subsequent years.
-The NIH mentor is responsible for the stipend, medical insurance via FAES and travel benefits are provided at the discretion of the PI or NIH Institute.
-NIH mentors can ask their Scientific Director for their Institute-specific policy.
+A stipend is paid to graduate students based on the Pre-doctoral Intramural Research Training Award (IRTA) schedule throughout the duration of the program.
+For current NIH Pre-doctoral IRTA stipend levels, please see: https://www.training.nih.gov/predoctoral_irta_stipend_levels.
+The NIH mentor is responsible for the stipend, medical insurance via FAES and travel benefits.

 NIMH oversees the administrative management of this joint PhD program.
 NIMH charges no overhead for these administrative services; however, the mentor’s institute must provide stipend, tuition, insurance, and travel.